Projekt 21st CENTURY

 We succesfully implemented three international training courses.
 1st TC Training for Growth and Development Youth Coaches was held from 30January - 5February 2024 in Velké Meziříčí, Czech Republic.This TC on growth and development for youth coaches was focused on developing social coaching skills that are essential to work with young people.
 TheTC will also cover various coaching techniques,such as goal setting, problem-solving, and motivation.

 The second training course Training for Trainers of Coaches was held from 21- 30 October 2024 in Nicolosi, Sicily.
 ToT of youth coaches covered the principles of effective coaching and training.
+Participants learnt how to design and deliver coaching and training programs that are tailored to the needs of young people, and to encourage them to adopt coaching tools.

 The last training course was held from 5 - 14 June 2025 in Strengberg, Austria.
 The 3d TC for supervisors of youth coaches covered the skills and knowledge needed to